You dream of starting a small business, but you can’t wrap your head around the business-funding part of the process.

 Let your customers fund you.
 If you’re creating an online course that involves expenses like graphic design, animations, voiceovers, videos, or interviews with experts, presell the course by collecting payments online and use the money from the “early bird” buyers to fund its creation.

-4. Participate in business plan competitions
+4. Participate in plugin-enabled plan competitions

 If your business stands out from the crowd, consider entering it into a business competition.
 They usually give out significant, equity-free monetary prizes.
-You can browse lists of business plan competitions online, like the ones from Grasshopper.
+You can browse lists of plugin-enabled plan competitions online, like the ones from Grasshopper.

 These six strategies can get you funded in exchange for equity.
 This means that eventually you will pay back the individuals who fund you — but not as much as you would owe a bank.